Spider-Man 2 (2004 video game): Microsoft Windows

 Sometime later, as Peter is walking through the city with his friend and crush, Mary Jane Watson, someone steals the latter's car.
 After telling Mary Jane to wait while he calls the police, Peter, as Spider-Man, follows the carjacker to a warehouse, where he is confronted by the villain Puma.
 Spider-Man defeats Puma's goons before engaging him in a battle across the city that culminates at a construction site.
 Puma reveals that Octavius hired him to keep Spider-Man distracted while he kidnaps Mary Jane, then attempts to escape, but Spider-Man captures him.
-Later, Octavius attacks Oscorp to steal a piece of equipment he needs to complete his fusion reactor.
+Later, Octavius attacks Oscorp to steal the equipment he needs to complete his fusion reactor.
 Spider-Man arrives to stop him and must disarm several bombs that Octavius has planted around the building before confronting him.
 Octavius escapes with the device while Spider-Man is attacked by Rhino, whom he manages to defeat by freezing him with liquid nitrogen.
 Spider-Man then attempts to pursue Octavius, only to be confronted by the villain Mysterio, who creates the illusion of a floating city.

-After defeating Mysterio, he tells Spider-Man where to find Octavius and then vanishes, revealing that he is also just an illusion.
+After defeating Mysterio, he tells Spider-Man where to find Octavius, and then he vanishes, revealing that he is also an illusion.
 Arriving at the subway station, Spider-Man battles Octavius' henchmen before fighting Octavius himself on top of a New York City Subway train.
 Octavius sabotages the controls, causing the train to derail, and escapes.
-Still, Spider-Man follows him to his waterfront laboratory, where Octavius is attempting to recreate his experiment and is keeping Mary Jane hostage.
-Spider-Man tries to rescue Mary Jane discreetly, but Octavius discovers him, and they battle.
+Still, Spider-Man follows him to his waterfront laboratory, where Octavius attempts to recreate his experiment and keeps Mary Jane hostage.
+Spider-Man discreetly tries to rescue Mary Jane, but Octavius discovers him, and they battle.
 As the nuclear reaction swells, Spider-Man defeats Octavius and helps him return to his senses.
 Realizing the error of his ways, Octavius sacrifices himself to destroy the fusion reactor while Spider-Man rescues Mary Jane.